GsDevKit/GsDevKit_home/shared/repos/todeClient/GsDevKit-SmalltalkCI-CommandLine.package/GsDevKitSmalltalkCICreateStoneCommandLineHandler.class/README.md

 <stone-name> and populate directory with supporting files
 and directories based on the given <gs-version>.

-If a <smalltalkCI-config-path> argument is present, extract tand apply the attributes that can be applied after the stone directory has been created (i.e., #gemConfPath).
+If a <smalltalkCI-config-path> argument is present, extract and apply the attributes that can be applied after the stone directory has been created (i.e., #gemConfPath).

 Examples: